intersystems/multi-model-exercise/README.md

 ## Installation steps

 It is recommended that you use the [InterSystems IRIS Sandbox](www.intersystems.com/try) to run this exercise.
-If you do so, skip the following installation steps and begin the exercise with [Create The Table Schema Using Python](#create-the-table-schema-using-python).
+If you do so, skip the first installation step and begin the exercise with step # 2.

 1. This exercise requires the 64-bit version of Python 3.
    * If you already have Python installed, be sure to check what bit version you are using by launching the python shell by typing `python` .
 If the version is 2, try quitting the shell (`control-z + enter` on Windows, or `control-d` on macOS) and typing `python3` .